david1983/e8_polytope_react/README.md

-# E8, Gosset 4_21 polytope visualization
+# E8, Gosset 4_21 polytope

+Simple orthogonal projection of a Gosset 4_21 polytope